renderorange/Git-Lint/README.md

 Once copied, update the path and options to match your path and preferred profile.

 To enable as a `commit-msg` hook, copy the `commit-msg` script from the `example/hooks` directory into the `.git/hooks` directory of the repo you want to check.

-# KNOWN CAVEATS

-Since the default commit check profile runs all commit checks by default, an unchanged default profile will not allow the user to add a commit since they'll get a warning for either indent tabs or indent spaces.
-To work around this, create a new profile, or override the default profile, to use the one being used for the project.

-    [lint "profiles.commit"]
-        default = Whitespace, IndentSpaces

-Both the IndentTabs and IndentSpaces commit checks overlap with the MixedIndentTabsSpaces check.
-A user may find two warnings given if mixed indent tabs and spaces are found; one for the tab (or space) indent and one for the mixed indent tab (or space).

 # COPYRIGHT AND LICENSE